torkahmed/BettServer/readme.txt

 - pthread function pointer takes only 1 argument
 	> Workaround Implemented: Since we needed to pass both the client ID and the client socket to the client thread function, a bitwise operation was implemented to concatenate both u32 variables into one u64 and then decode it inside the client thread func.

+- Message Send/Recv Protection in BETclient
+	> As implemented in BETserver, the BETclient needs to check if it did not receive the complete data, then disconnect.

 D. TRACE ABBREVIATIONS: